John McKenzie (American football)

 John McKenzie (born c.
-1963) is a former American football player and coach.
+1963) is an American former football player and coach.
 He is the head football coach at Paul W. Bryant High School in Tuscaloosa, Alabama, a position he has held since 2023.
 He served as the head football coach at Delaware State University from 1997 to 1999, compiling a record of 7–26.
 A native of Miami, Florida, McKenzie played college football as a quarterback at Jackson State University.